Tick (character): Fictional character biography

 Like many superheroes, the Tick has a sidekick, a rather plump former accountant named Arthur.
 Arthur wears a white moth suit that allows him to fly; however, he is often mistaken for a bunny due to the long ear-like antennae of his costume and the fact that his wings are often folded up.
 The Tick is impulsive and Arthur serves as a sort of conscience.
 He also figures out the schemes of villains and formulates plans to stop them.
 Arthur's "battle cry" is "Not in the face!
-Not in the face!"
+Not in the face!".

-In the Amazon Prime video series, the Tick is fixated on Arthur, and even mentions at one point that his thinking is fuzzy when away from Arthur.
-Despite Arthur's repeated attempts to push the Tick away, the hero won't leave Arthur's side for long.
-The Tick also frequently talks about Destiny as if she is a literal person, guiding Arthur's path ("Destiny gave him the suit.
-I just acted in more of a 'delivery man' role"), alluding to the Parcae in Roman mythology.
-At one point, Arthur starts to believe that the Tick is merely a hallucination, but that thought is quickly dispelled when Arthur's sister, Dot, interacts with "The Blue Guy".

 In all of his incarnations, the Tick is surrounded by a cast of equally absurd heroes and villains, many of them parodies of popular comic book characters and character types.
-Few of the "superheroes" in the Tick mythos have powers that measure up to those of DC Comics or Marvel Comics characters, but their foes are often equally silly and/or weak.
+Few of the "superheroes" in the Tick mythos have powers that measure up to those of DC Comics or Marvel Comics characters, but their foes are often equally silly or weak.
 The Tick lives in a city simply called "The City".
-In the animated series, the Tick was assigned to the City after his "Cabinet of Terror" (described by the Tick as the "deadliest engine of destruction 1974 had to offer") exploded, leaving him unharmed, during his city assignment selection trials at the National Super Institute Convention in Reno, Nevada.
-According to the series' companion book, The Tick: Mighty Blue Justice!, at least one of the judges was amazed by this, awarding the Tick a score of 10 out of 10.
+In the animated series, the Tick was assigned to the city after his "Cabinet of Terror" exploded, leaving him unharmed, during his city assignment selection trials at the National Super Institute Convention in Reno, Nevada.